⭐️ Top considerations for determining your packaging costs

 The safest option, corrugated, remains a popular material choice for custom packaging because of its durability and low cost.

-They are easy to assemble, work for a large variety of products and are cost effective to produce, making them a more versatile option to consider for your material consideration.
+They are easy to assemble, work for a large variety of products and are cost effective to produce, making them a more versatile option to consider for your material choices.

-Furthermore, Corrugated packaging offers a large variety of printing and finishing opportunities for you to consider.
+Furthermore, Corrugated packaging offers a large variety of finishing opportunities for you to consider.

 Folding Carton is an excellent choice for those looking to save on cost and products that do not require a high level of support and protection.

-Bear in mind white paperboard tends to be a bit higher in cost than Kraft, so you’ll want to make a note of these cost differences when evaluating your custom packaging options.
+Bear in mind, kraft paperboard tends to be a bit higher in cost than SBS white paperboard, so you’ll want to make a note of these cost differences when evaluating your custom packaging options.

-However, The coating process of white carton offers a surface for high quality printing and finishing that allows you to showcase your brand identity.
+The coating process of SBS white paperboard offers a surface for high quality printing and finishing that allows you to showcase your brand identity.

 Although Folding Carton is your cost effective option, it still allows for a luxurious high end feel through its printing and finishing capabilities and of course your branding!